sumit8847/Secure-auth-system/README.md

 # Secure User Authentication System

-## Student Assignment Submission
+## Assignment Submission

-This project is developed as part of B.Tech Web Technology Assignment.
+This project is developed as a Assigment of MEAN.

 ### Frontend:
 - AngularJS